top of page

 Deserranno, Erika, Miri Stryjan, and Munshi Sulaiman.
 2019.
 "Leader Selection and Service Delivery in Community Groups: Experimental Evidence from Uganda."
 American Economic Journal: Applied Economics, 11 (4): 240-67.

-In developing countries, NGOs and Governments often rely on local community-based groups for the delivery of financial and public services.
-This paper provides causal evidence of how the design of rules used for group leader selection affects leader identity and shapes group service delivery.
-In collaboration with the NGO BRAC, we randomly assigned newly-formed Savings and Loan Groups to select their leaders using either (i) a procedure in which final outcomes are decided in a public discussion or (ii) a procedure in which final outcomes are decided in a private vote.
-Leaders selected with a private vote are found to be less positively selected on socioeconomic characteristics than those elected in the public procedure, and at the same time more representative of regular group members.
-Furthermore, selecting more representative leaders—through a private vote—results in groups that are more inclusive towards poor members by giving them more credit and retaining them longer.
-Three years after their creation, private vote groups are more inclusive than public discussion groups, without being less economically efficient.
+Short summary: In developing countries, NGOs and governments often rely on community-based groups for service delivery.
+This paper examines how leader selection methods impact leader identity and group service delivery.
+Partnering with the NGO BRAC, we randomly assigned Savings and Loan Groups to choose leaders via either public discussion or private vote.
+Leaders chosen by private vote are less positively selected based on socioeconomic traits and more representative of regular members.
+These groups are more inclusive, providing more credit to poor members and retaining them longer.
+Three years later, private vote groups remain more inclusive without sacrificing economic efficiency.

 Media: VoxDev Talks (Podcast)World Bank Development Impact Blog